 A fireplace adds personality and value to your home.
-When a person imagines their dream house, the dream typically includes a comfy home that keeps you and your family warm in the winter, either with a smoothly running furnace or getting comfy around a cozy fire.
+When a person imagines their perfect house, the dream typically includes a cozy home that keeps you and your family warm in the winter, either with a smoothly running furnace or getting comfy around a cozy fire.

 It’s hard to resist the enticement of of a toasty fire, but how do you decide between a gas or wood burning fireplace?
 There are many aspects to consider when deciding how to make sure your home stays warm through those cold, winter months.